Why Do Businesses Fail?

 Once you identify those two things, you need to connect with your customers where they already are.

-Many businesses end up failing flop due to not utilizing all of the marketing strategy tools that they have at their disposal.
+A common reason why many businesses end up failing flop is because they do not utilize all of the marketing strategy tools that they have at their disposal.
 They don’t use all of the social media platforms that we have available today to connect with as many prospective customers as possible.
 And, utilizing marketing tools does not require a massive marketing budget.

 They don’t know their business, so they don’t know how to tell the story of that business – business storytelling – on social media or other marketing avenues.